osilander/203.311/Week4/Week4.md

-**Note that below, we will refer to any DNA sequence data from and NGS platform as a "read".**
+> Note: we will refer to any DNA sequence data from an NGS platform as a "read".

 #### Today